I have served the residents of Ferndale on City Council since January 2012.

 I was elected Mayor Pro Tempore (the councilmember who performs the duties of Mayor in his absence) by my fellow councilmembers in January 2017.
 I also served as Mayor Pro Tem for two years from Jan.
 2014-Dec.
 2015.

 In 2015, I chose to run for Mayor rather than try to retain my Council seat – I lost the election by 103 votes.
 In January 2016, Council appointed me to fill the remaining two years of Councilmember Mutchler’s term.
 In November 2016, I won reelection to Council for another four-year term.

 Being on Council is about working with people who have very different views from your own and being able to set aside your personal desires to create the best possible solution for the majority of our citizens.
 This is why I always work to bring Ferndale residents into the decision-making process by thoroughly explaining the situation/problem and our options, as well as the possible effects of any decision(s).

 As a non-partisan former scientist, I always make data-driven decisions and am not swayed by any particular political philosophy.
 My years on City Council are notable for listening to and working with Ferndale citizens, businesses, fellow Councilmembers, and City staff to find solutions to the often-complex problems facing our City.

 That’s one of the reasons why I’m the person people call when they want to get something done or just need help navigating the City’s processes.
-From problems with the roads in front of their homes to dealing with storm water run-off from a neighboring property, I’ve helped our residents work with City Staff to address and solve these problems.
+From problems with the roads in front of their homes to dealing with the impacts of a planned trail next to their property, I’ve helped our residents work with City Staff to address and solve their problems.

 Though I can’t force my fellow councilmembers to vote in any particular way, I can, and do, strongly advocate for issues and projects I believe will have a positive impact on our residents.
 For example, Councilmember Brent Goodrich and I fought to add a water softening system to our water treatment plant when it became obvious the hard water from the City’s new well was damaging equipment in our residents’ homes and local businesses.